tncourtz/File-Sorter-/README.md

 # File-Sorter-
-Renaming and Sorting relational files
+Automatic Renaming and Sorting  of relational files Code written in Google Colab